Working with Unix#

 Note that

-only removes subsequent repeated lines.
-If the line is separated with a different line, thenuniq
+uniqonly removes subsequent repeated lines.
+If the line is separated with a different line, thenuniqdoes not remove the duplicate.The same behavior can also be achieved using

-sort ~/.histfile | uniq
+sort -uwithout usinguniqsort ~/.histfile | uniq